yashasvigirdhar/WebCrawler/README.md

 - **Performance**

+    - **Latency**:
-    - **Latency**: There could be a high volume of web pages even if we apply the domain restriction.
+        - There could be a high volume of web pages even if we apply the domain restriction.
           But crawling one web page is independent of crawling another one.
 This naturally calls for a solution which can crawl multiple web pages in parallel.
+        - For URLs which can not be crawled, in other words whose content type is not `text/html` such as `pdf` or `audio` files, we don't need to download the complete file to determine that.
+We can just use `HTTP HEAD` method here.

 <!-- TODO: Add memory and network -->